Gromit-Soft/gromit/README.md

 ## Verifying the gromit-sample build

+If you are changing the Gromit code then you must run and extra step.
+Make your change with the Gradle server running and do whatever testing you need to.

-Once your change is complete you need to run an addition command to run JSHint and verify the build.
+Once your change is complete you must run JSHint and verify the build.
 You must run this command before you commit your changes to gromit-sample.

 <pre><code>gradle clean war
 </code></pre>